cmc-discord/site/src/routes/+page.svelte.md

 - two

 title: Welcome to SvelteKit!
-summary: This is a page summary — used on index pages, but not on the search page.
+summary: This is a page summary — used on index pages, and on the search page.
 ---

 Visit [kit.svelte.dev](https://kit.svelte.dev) to read the documentation.